AXION-MONEY/liquidity-amo/README.md

 ## Overview of principles

 1) High-level view: ION is a fit-for-Defi stablecoin.
-Its collateral is always available on pools which guarantees its redeem-ability while being profitable.
+Its collateral is always available on pools, which guarantees its redeemability, while being profitable.
 The liquidity and peg are both managed by the LiquidityAMO smart contract which has a simple logic:
    * When ION is above par, it mints ION tokens, selling them for USD, then farming the USDC with free-minted BOOST
    * When ION is below par, it removes liquidity from the pool (both ION and USD), and buys back ION from the pool with the